ws-garcia/VBA-CSV-interface/README.md

 ## Getting started

 If you don't know how to get started with VBA-CSV Interface class, visit the [documentation repo](https://ws-garcia.github.io/VBA-CSV-interface/).
+For code hints, basic and more in-depth use of the library, see [examples](https://ws-garcia.github.io/VBA-CSV-interface/examples/).

 ## Contributing